Netflix/metaflow/docs/datastore.md

    also store information about the task.

-Artifacts are stored using the `ContentAddressedStore` that is common to all tasks in a flow; all other data and metadata is stored using the `DataStoreBackend` directly at a location indicated by the `pathspec` of the task.
+Artifacts are stored using the `ContentAddressedStore` that is common to all tasks in a flow; all other data and metadata is stored using the `DataStoreStorage` directly at a location indicated by the `pathspec` of the task.

-responsible for de-dupping data (as opposed tot he `DataStoreBackend` which does not perform any specific de-dupping operation).
-The content addressed store also performs more data transformation (compression as of now).

-The two main functions in this class are
-`save_bytes` and `load_bytes`.
-As the names imply, this class only operates using bytes.

 #### Saving artifacts